CUBRID/cubrid-manual/en/sql/catalog.rst

              )
           )

-The following example shows how to retrieve the partition information currently configured for the participant2 class (see examples in :ref:`defining-range-partitions`).
+The following example shows how to retrieve the partition information currently configured for the :ref:`participant2 <range-participant2-table>` class.

 .. code-block:: sql